 There are Presidencians almost everywhere in economics, whether at the University of Sydney or the University of Caen.
-It is interesting how even after all these years the profile of a typical economics graduate from Calcutta is an undergraduate degree from Presidency followed by a Master's at the Indian Statistical Institute (another contribution of a Presidencian to India) or the Delhi School of Economics.
-It is a pity somehow very few potential economics Ph.D students go on to the University of Calcutta for a MA after Presidency-a pity for the University of Calcutta.
+It is interesting how even after all these years the profile of a typical economics graduate student from Calcutta is an undergraduate degree from Presidency followed by a Master's at the Indian Statistical Institute (another contribution of a Presidencian to India) or the Delhi School of Economics.
+It is a pity that somehow very few potential economics Ph.D. students go on to the University of Calcutta for a MA after Presidency; a pity for the University of Calcutta.

 My own career progressed through the MBA to operations research to economics.
-I started doing game theory before it became the rage in economics (and after it had all disappeared from operations research).
-Presidency's Economics Department is of course well known for its alumni.
+I started doing game theory before it became the rage in economics (and after it had all but disappeared from operations research).
+Presidency's economics department is of course well-known for its alumni.
 Like nearly every department in the college, it prepares its students to become contributors to their respective disciplines.
 I don't have the figures with me, but the proportion of Presidency undergraduates who become academics or researchers must be among the highest for any undergraduate college anywhere in the world.
 Going into economics inevitably meant running into Presidency alumni.
-I revived my college friendship with Bhaskar Dutta, who has had a very successful career as an economist in Delhi and divides his time now between Delhi and Warwick in the UK.
-Bhaskar has also become a coauthor of mine, as have various other Presidencian economists of different vintages (including a couple of my own students).
-Some people in his economics class (he was a year ahead of me) and the one a year ahead of him are influential advisors to the Indian central government on economic reforms.

 From our physics undergraduate class, a large group is abroad, mostly still working in physics or applied physics.
-Some have professorships in India, including one who actually left the college during the enforced gap in our second year, as well as the sole woman in our class, who is now a well-established scientist.
-A group of those who went abroad in 1975 had planned a "Big Chill" moment; we were supposed to all meet in twenty years in the portico of Presidency College some time in August.
+Some have professorships in India, including one who actually left the college during the enforced gap in our second year as well as the sole woman in our class, who is now a well-established scientist.
+A group of those of us who went abroad in 1975 had planned a "Big Chill" moment; we were supposed to all meet in twenty years in the portico of Presidency College some time in August.
 This included a couple of friends who were actually not from Presidency but had become honorary Presidencians, as it were.
 It turned out when the twenty years were up that it was more convenient to meet in America rather than in the college.
 A meeting in the Poconos in Pennsylvania was arranged (this is a few hours from New York) and about half the original group attended.
 Unfortunately, I couldn't go.
 Apart from me, one other person from our class did a MBA (at the IIM Ahmedabad), but unlike me, he chose to pursue a corporate career.
-Another classmate became a professor of finance, doing a Ph.D in that field actually from the university where I now teach, while several others work in research labs or as R&D managers.
-There are relatively few from our class in academic physics in US universities, reflecting perhaps the paucity of jobs in that field, though I know of some who are academic stars.
-Even though I left physics myself many years ago, I was quite pleased to be able to discuss certain problems with a structure common to physics and economics with another Presidencian physicist, three years our junior.
-The discussions didn't end up in a joint paper, though I remain hopeful that one will materialize in the next few years.
-Her Presidency class has also produced several academic stars in physics.
+Another classmate became a professor of finance, doing a Ph.D. in that field, while several others work in research labs or as R&D managers.
+There are relatively few from our class in academic physics in US universities reflecting perhaps the paucity of jobs in that field, though there are some academic stars.
+Even though I left physics myself many years ago, I was quite pleased to be able to spend the summer of 2016 at the Saha Institute of Nuclear Physics, as an "econophysics" visitor.
+I was happy to become acquainted and re-acquainted with some very talented individuals.

-There were three students in our physics class who had done the ISC examination.
-Of these one, Debi Prasad Mitra, tragically died young, of brain tumour.
+There were three students in our physics class who had done the I.S.C. examination.
+Of these one, Debi Prasad Mitra, tragically died young, of a brain tumour.
 He visited the US several times for treatment but it proved of no avail.